How to Get Teacher Loan Forgiveness

 2. Public Service Loan Forgiveness

-One of the best ways to get loan forgiveness is PSLF.
-With this program, after you make 120 qualifying payments, your remaining balance—no matter how much you have left—is forgiven.
+One of the best ways to get loan forgiveness is to apply for PSLF.
+With this program, your remaining balance—no matter how much you have left—is forgiven after you make 120 qualifying payments.
 Teaching at any school qualifies you for PSLF, unlike the Teacher Loan Forgiveness program, which has restrictions on where you can teach.
 Here are some of the criteria.

 - Work full time for a qualifying employer, including schools, nonprofits, and government organizations